Graduate School Admission FAQs

 An I-20 form is an immigration form required for international students wishing to enter the United States for graduate study.
 To receive an I-20 form, please visit the International Programs Office Document Request page.

-GTA and GRA positions may be available for qualifying international students.
-Aside from GTA and GRA positions, ISU awards a limited number of non-resident tuition waivers (NRTWs) to select students based on academic merit.
-Your application to the graduate school will be considered as your application for the NRTW.
+Graduate Teaching Assistant (GTA) and Graduate Research Assistant (GRA) positions may be available for qualifying international students.
+Aside from GTA and GRA positions, ISU also awards a limited number of non-resident tuition waivers (NRTWs) to select students based on academic merit.
+Your application to the Graduate School will be considered as your application for the NRTW.
 Graduate student NRTWs are non-renewable awards, so students must reapply each year.
-Visit here for more information regarding the different types of NRTWs available to Graduate students.

 Native Students

 Native American students have access to ISU's Native American Student Services (NASS).
-Here, the staff assist students with admission procedures, financial assistance, professional development, and academic support. visit their website or contact NASS at (208) 282-3382 or via email at nass@isu.edu for more information.
+Here, the staff assist students with admission procedures, financial assistance, professional development, and academic support.
+Contact NASS at (208) 282-3382 or via email at nass@isu.edu for more information.

 Application Processing